-Faculty Program Directors can choose to report the above behaviors to UTSA Student Conduct and Community Standards through the online incident report.
-If the Faculty Program Director files a formal complaint, the student will be contacted by Student Conduct and Community Standards upon return to campus and the judicial process will begin.
+Faculty Program Directors can choose to report the above behaviors to Judicial Affairs at UTSA.
+If a formal complaint is filed by the Faculty Program Director, the student will be contacted by Student Judicial Affairs upon return to campus and the judicial process will begin.
 If the student is found responsible for violating university policy, the complaint and its resolution will become a formal part of the student's record at UTSA.